• Home

 “Do not desire her beauty in your heart, and do not let her capture you with her eyelashes.”
 (Proverbs 6:25)

-Make no mistake, Babylon has all it needs to seduce the hearts of mankind, all that will turn the eyes, minds and ultimately hearts of men, women and children of all ages.
+Make no mistake, Babylon has all it needs to seduce the hearts of mankind, all that will turn the eyes, minds, and ultimately hearts of men, women, and children of all ages.
 It offers those things pleasing to our flesh.
-It feeds fantasy, imagination, instilling pride and a sense of self to call everyone to enthrone our will and desires over God.
+It feeds fantasy and imagination, instilling pride and a sense of self to call everyone to enthrone our will and desires over God.

-Babylon is judged for her leading the nations in fornication.
-The language is very similar to the prophets who spoke first as a near prophecy against Babylon of their day.
+Babylon is judged for leading the nations in fornication.
+The language is very similar to that of the prophets, who spoke first as a near prophecy against Babylon of their day.
 John uses the phrase for a far prophecy yet to be fulfilled.

 In Isaiah, the watchman on the wall proclaimed: